2i2c-org/infrastructure/docs/topic/billing/reports.md

 but the most helpful place to start is the "Cost Explorer Saved Reports".
 This provides 'Monthly costs by linked account' and 'Monthly costs by service'.
 Once you open those reports, you can further filter and group as you wish.
-A CSV of reports can also be downloaded here.
+A CSV of reports can also be downloaded from this page.

 ### Azure